kubernetes-sigs/gateway-api/site-src/guides/traffic-splitting.md

 At this point 100% of the traffic is being routed to `foo-v2` and the rollout is complete.
 If for any reason `foo-v2` experiences errors, the weights can be updated to quickly shift traffic back to `foo-v1`.
-Once the rollout is deemed final, v1 can be fully decomissioned.
+Once the rollout is deemed final, v1 can be fully decommissioned.